Longboard wheels

-So that you can really "surf" through the area with the longboard, you of course also need the right wheels.
-As with the decks and axles, there is also a lot to consider here.
-Clearly, not all wheels are the same, and if you want to find the perfect model for you and your longboard, you need to know what to look for.
+So that you can really "surf" around on your longboard, you will of course also need the right wheels.
+As with decks and trucks, there are a few things to consider here too.
+Clearly, not all wheels are the same and if you want to find the perfect model for you and your longboard, you need to know what to look out for.
 Here you can find out everything you need to know to find the ideal wheel for your riding style

 They see me rollin - the perfect wheels for your longboard

 The wheels of the longboard, which are all made of urethane, are usually simply called "wheels" in colloquial jargon.
-This designation is also not so wrong, because as with the car or bicycle, the wheels or rollers ensure that you can move with the longboard.
+This term is not at all wrong, because just like a car or bicycle, the wheels or castors ensure that you can move around on your longboard.

-If you want to customize your longboard, you also have to consider a few things when choosing the wheels.
+If you want to customize your longboard, you also need to consider a few things when choosing the wheels.
 In summary, the following factors are decisive for your decision:

 - Diameter